SHOW SET DESIGN

 Schematic design

-From the fold out elevations, I created the coloured rendered elevations to give an indication of the material and finishes, representing, scene by scene for the queue lines and the ride, placing all show set elements
+Starting with the fold-out elevations, I developed coloured, rendered elevations to illustrate the materials and finishes for each scene in both the queue lines and the ride, precisely positioning all the show set elements.